GilsonLabUCSD/APR/APR_User_Manual.md

 # Introduction #

-The APR (attach-pull-release) protocols have been used to generate moderate to strong correlations between experimental and computational binding thermodynamics based on a broad testing of host-guest systems including cucurbit[7]uril (CB7), β-cyclodextrin (β-CD), octa acid (OA) and tetra-endo-methyl octa-acid (TEMOA) with guest molecules.
+The APR (attach-pull-release) protocols have been shown to generate moderate to strong correlations between experimental and computational binding thermodynamics based on a broad testing of host-guest systems including cucurbit[7]uril (CB7), β-cyclodextrin (β-CD), octa acid (OA) and tetra-endo-methyl octa-acid (TEMOA) with guest molecules.
-For the detailed theoretical framework, methodology, and validation of APR approach, please refer to the publications listed aboved and a tutorial for Amber users: http://ambermd.org/tutorials/advanced/tutorial29/.
+For the detailed methodology and validation of APR approach, please refer to the publications listed aboved and a tutorial for Amber users: http://ambermd.org/tutorials/advanced/tutorial29/.

-The current version of APR scripts is still a demonstration of how to use the pulling approach to compute binding thermodynamics.
-You can use it on host-guest complexes with a minimal effort of setting up your workflow.
+The current version of APR scripts (v1.1) is a demonstration of how to use pulling approach to compute binding thermodynamics.
+You can apply it on host-guest complexes with a minimal effort of setting up your workflow.

-If you are planning on computing the binding affinities of proteins, please be aware that careful adjustments of the protocols and scripts will be needed, based on the requirements of every particular system.
+If you are planning on computing the binding affinities of protein-ligand systems, please be aware that careful adjustments of the protocols and scripts will be needed, based on the requirements of every particular system.
 In addition, be extremely cautious about using the APR approach to compute binding affinities for proteins with buried binding sites, as those may present convergence issues due to the significant conformational change of the protein during the pulling process.
 A recent advance of
 APR applications on protein systems can be found here: http://pubs.acs.org/doi/abs/10.1021/acs.jctc.7b00275.